The Salty Dog's Blog

 1 pound cream cheese

 1 cup sour cream

-To make the crust, place ginger snaps and graham crackers in a food processor and pulse to form a fine crumb.
-Add the melted butter and ground ginger and process until smooth and beginning to gather together.
-Transfer the mixture to a 10-inch springform pan and press the crumbs into the bottom and sides of the pan.
-Bake for 10 minutes, transfer to a rack, and cool.
+To make the crust, place the graham crackers in a food processor and grind them to a fine crumb.
+Add the butter and Lemon Sugar and process to blend.
+Transfer the mixture to a 10-inch springform pan or deep pie pan.
+Press the crumbs evenly over the sides and bottom of the pan.
+Set the crust aside.